 What’s more, if Canadian millennials want to vote for a party with more robust centre-left and environmentalist credentials, they have two alternative options, the NDP and the Greens, with an outside chance of holding the balance of power in a hung parliament later in the year.

 There are two ironies at work here.

-The first is that Trudeau himself is the exclusive author of his own downfall.
+The first is that Trudeau himself is the chief author of his own downfall.

 He sailed into office in 2015 on a wave of liberal media hysteria that, contrary to what the Canadian right claimed at the time, was entirely at odds with his own deeply conservative and establishmentarian worldview.

-If he fails to win re-election in October, it will be because he created an unbridgeable divide between his initial public image as an ultra-woke liberal reformer and his current standing in Canadian politics as an overwhelmed and largely unsuccessful opportunist.
+If he fails to win re-election in October, it will be because he created an unbridgeable divide between his initial public image as an ultra-woke liberal reformer and his current standing in Canadian politics as an overwhelmed opportunist.

 Despite the corruption scandals, the chronic insincerity, and the repeated, pointless triangulations, the prospect of a new rightwing administration in Ottawa may be the only thing that saves Trudeau in the end.

 If Canadian voters have learned anything from the last few months, let alone the last few years, it’s that Justin Trudeau isn’t equipped to save himself.